TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     quota:

         This sets a quota on the zone filesystem.
-For OS VMs, this value is the space actually usable by the users of the guest.
+For OS VMs, this value is the space actually visible/usable in the guest.
 For KVM VMs, this value is the quota for the Zone containing the VM, which is not directly available to users.

         type: integer (number of GiB)